chrisK824/retry/README.md

 # retry
-A simple yet powerful generic retry decorator in Python.
+A simple, yet powerful, generic retry decorator in Python for retrying functions with various backoff and callback strategies.

 ## Features: